-Optional: Beverly Begg Observatory trip
+Optional: Beverly-Begg Observatory trip

 Further study from this course: Right now, society is facing some of its greatest challenges to date.
 Climate change, ocean acidification, loss of biodiversity and habitat, disposable plastics, near Earth asteroids and answering the question "Are we alone".
 Not only do we need well trained scientists who can answer these challenges, but every citizen needs an understanding of our environment in order to make informed political and lifestyle choices.
-There are many New Zealand and international tertiary providers running a varied range of courses leading into Earth and Space Science fields.
-Earth and Space Science is also offered at Level 3.